-(a) In determining the quantity of hazardous waste generated, a person shall count all hazardous wastes except:
+- (c) A generator who generates Vermont listed hazardous waste may average the amount of such waste generated over the six month period elapsed immediately prior to making its generator status determination.
+The generator shall add that average amount to the amount of other non-acute hazardous waste generated in the calendar month when determining its generator category. - (d) In determining the quantity of hazardous waste generated, a person shall count all hazardous wastes except: - (1) Wastes exempted from regulation under §§ 7-203 and 7-204; - (2) Hazardous waste when it is removed from on-site short-term storage so long as the hazardous waste was previously counted once; - (3) Hazardous waste spent materials that are generated, reclaimed, and subsequently reused on-site, so long as such spent materials have been previously counted once;

-- (1) Wastes exempted from regulation under §§ 7-203 and 7-204; - (2) Hazardous waste when it is removed from on-site short-term storage (it is counted when first generated); - (3) Spent materials that are generated, reclaimed, and subsequently reused on-site, so long as such spent materials have been counted once; - (4) Hazardous waste produced by on-site treatment, including reclamation, of hazardous waste, so long as the hazardous waste that is treated was counted once; - (5) Used oil managed in accordance with the standards set forth under subchapter 8 of these regulations; - (6) Wastes managed in accordance with the universal waste standards set forth under subchapter 9 of these regulations; or - Note: As provided for by § 7-203(s), wastes managed according to the standards of subchapter 9 are exempt from regulation under subchapters 1 through 7 except as specified in subchapter 9. - (7) Hazardous waste that is an unused commercial chemical product (listed in §§ 7-210 through7-215 or exhibiting one or more characteristics described in §§ 7-205 through7-208) that is generated solely as a result of a laboratory clean-out conducted at an eligible academic entity pursuant to 40 CFR § 262.213.
-For purposes of this provision, the term eligible academic entity shall have the meaning as defined in § 7-103. - (b) A generator is regulated as a conditionally exempt generator, small quantity generator, or large quantity generator based upon the types and quantities of hazardous waste produced or handled.
-For the purpose of establishing generator status, a person may evaluate either: - (1) The amount of hazardous waste generated in each calendar month; or - (2) For any hazardous waste not defined as hazardous in 40 CFR Part 261 (i.e., waste regulated as hazardous by Vermont), the average amount generated over the six month period elapsed just prior to making the determination.
+- (4) Hazardous waste produced by on-site treatment, including reclamation, of hazardous waste, so long as the hazardous waste that is treated was previously counted once; - (5) Used oil managed in accordance with the standards set forth under subchapter 8 of these regulations; - (6) Wastes managed in accordance with the universal waste standards set forth under subchapter 9 of these regulations; - Note: As provided for by § 7-203(s), wastes managed according to the standards of subchapter 9 are exempt from regulation under subchapters 1 through 7 except as specified in subchapter 9. - (7) Hazardous waste that is an unused commercial chemical product (listed in §§ 7-210 through7-215 or exhibiting one or more characteristics described in §§ 7-205 through7-208) that is generated solely as a result of a laboratory clean-out conducted at an eligible academic entity pursuant to 40 CFR § 262.213.
+For purposes of this provision, the term eligible academic entity shall have the meaning as defined in § 7-103: - (8) Hazardous waste that is managed immediately upon generation only in on-site elementary neutralization units, wastewater treatment units, or totally enclosed treatment facilities as defined in § 7-103; - (9) Hazardous waste that is managed as part of an episodic event in compliance with § 7-312; or - (10) Hazardous waste that is a hazardous waste pharmaceutical, as defined in § 7-1001, that is subject to or managed in accordance with subchapter 10 or is a hazardous waste pharmaceutical that is also a Drug Enforcement Administration controlled substance and is conditionally exempt under § 7-1007. - (e) A generator is regulated as a very small quantity generator, small quantity generator, or large quantity generator based upon the types and quantities of hazardous waste produced or handled, and shall comply with the requirements applicable to its generator category.

-§ 7-306 CONDITIONALLY EXEMPT GENERATOR
+§ 7-306 VERY SMALL QUANTITY GENERATOR

-- (a) A generator is a conditionally exempt generator if that person generates less than: - (1) 220 pounds (100 kilograms) of hazardous waste in a calendar month; and - (2) 2.2 pounds (1 kilogram) of acutely hazardous waste in a calendar month; and has accumulated less than 2,200 pounds (1000 kilograms) of hazardous waste, 2.2 pounds (one kilogram) of acutely hazardous waste, or 220 pounds (100 kilograms) of any residue or contaminated soil, waste, or other debris resulting from the cleanup of a discharge of any acutely hazardous waste at any time.
+- (a) A generator is a very small quantity generator if that person generates less than: - (1) 220 pounds (100 kilograms) of hazardous waste in a calendar month; and - (2) 2.2 pounds (1 kilogram) of acutely hazardous waste in a calendar month; and - (3) 220 pounds (100 kilograms) of any residue or contaminated soil, waste, or other debris resulting from the cleanup of a discharge of any acutely hazardous waste in a calendar month; and has accumulated less than 2,200 pounds (1000 kilograms) of hazardous waste, 2.2 pounds (one kilogram) of acutely hazardous waste, or 220 pounds (100 kilograms) of any residue or contaminated soil, waste, or other debris resulting from the cleanup of a discharge of any acutely hazardous waste at any time.